misaienko/Calmspace/README.md

 For holding data and utilizing the features were used: JSON file and Cocoa Pods.
 An app includes both Unit and UI Tests.

-Swift language concepts used in this project include but are not limited to:
+Swift language concepts used in this project include but are not limited to: Enums and Structs, Custom Methods and Error Handling, Control Flow, Optional Binding, Complex Control Flow, Pattern Matching, Closure-Based Actions, and JSON Decoding.

-Enums and Structs
-Custom Methods and Error Handling
-Control Flow
-Optional Binding
-Complex Control Flow
-Pattern Matching
-Closure-Based Actions
-JSON Decoding